 As demand for vibration test systems increases, UD adds on to the CT factory, nearly doubling production capacity.
 UD begins offering the 560 Series shaker, which becomes one of the most popular mid-range shakers in the industry.
 The economical ST Series slip table assemblies are introduced, allowing sequential vertical and horizontal testing.
 In 1985, UD opens its first European office in Germany, and introduces the first PC based Vibration Controller, the 400AT.
 In 1986 UD ships the first Automobile Air Bag Crash Sensor Test System (Model 4, followed closely by the Model 6X).
 CAD design tools are put to use in new shaker and amplifier designs.

 In 2003, UD begins offering 3-inch stroke capability for medium to high force systems, and supplies the first ever electrodynamic seismic test system (12 inch stroke), designed to simulate earthquake conditions on communication racks.
 In 2006 UD delivers the first 55,000 lbf system, the Model T5500, and soon after develops a complete family of head expanders for large product testing.
-In 2009, UD introduces the first power amplifiers using high efficiency, Insulated Gate Bipolar Transistors (IGBT's), and proudly celebrates the company's 50th anniversary!
+In 2009, UD introduces the first power amplifiers using high efficiency, Insulated Gate Bipolar Transistors (IGBT's).

 UD releases two new shaker models; the highest force, all air cooled K-Series rated at 18,000 lbf, and the compact 5,000 lbf S402 designed for assembly line integration.
 A new HST Hybrid Slip Table base with bearings debuts, and the all new Apex SL Digital Vibration Controller is released as the successor to the popular Vwin II.
 Also, in 2011 UD ships the highest capacity shaker amplifier ever built, the 2XSAI360, rated at an astounding 720 KVA.
 Combined with the T2000 shaker, this system provides extreme level SRS testing.
-In 2016, UD reaches another major milestone, shipping the 1,000th Induct-A-Ring shaker to a prominent Aerospace Company.
-UD now has more than 7,800 shaker installations with customers located in 45 countries!
+In 2016, UD reaches another major milestone, shipping the 1,000th Induct-A-Ring shaker to a prominent Aerospace Company, and in 2019 proudly celebrates the company's 60th anniversary!!